Heidi Thomas, DPT

 Lindsey’s professional interests include pediatric neurological disorders (cerebral palsy, spina bifida, epilepsy) in addition to fine motor delays, sensory processing, and visual perceptual and visual motor concerns.

 Lindsey was born and raised in Montana.
 She lives with her husband and two children.
 Lindsey enjoys all the activities that Bozeman has to offer, especially trail running and teaching her children the love for the outdoors.

 Originally from Rudyard, MT, Tia earned her Doctorate in Physical Therapy from the University of Montana in Missoula, MT where she was the recipient of the Goodman Deserving Student Award.
 Prior to attending the University of Montana, she received a Bachelor of Science in Health and Human Performance – Exercise Science from Montana State University in Bozeman.

-Tia’s professional interests include pain science and education, hypermobility disorders, functional dry needling, orthopedic injuries, geriatrics, and manual therapy techniques.
+Tia’s professional interests include hypermobility disorders, orthopedics, geriatrics, manual therapy, dry needling, and pain science and education.
 She was a co-author of ‘Falls Prevention in Community Dwelling Older Adults’ for the Geriatric Education Center at the University of Montana.
-She has presented to several collegiate and high school sports teams to promote awareness about prevention, management and long-term consequences of concussions.
-Tia also has additional training in dry needling and instrument assisted soft-tissue mobilization (or iASTM) for the treatment of a wide range of musculoskeletal impairments.
+She has presented to several collegiate and high school sports teams to promote awareness about prevention, management, and long-term consequences of concussions.

 Being from a rural community on the Hiline, Tia is very proud of her roots.
 She is an outdoor enthusiast and enjoys hunting, fishing, camping, and hiking with her dog, Remi.